harsath/Asynchronous-HTTP-Framework-CPP/readme.md

 ```
-Warning  : This project is under active developnment as Im progressing through implementing the RFC.
+Warning  : This project is partially finished as Im progressing through implementing the RFC.
 	   Feel free to check the code and give your points
 Project  : SSL HTTP Application Server C++ Implementation (from scratch)
 RFC      : 7231